resources / blog /

 They sit in the living room, on a crowded desk, near pets, kids, drinks, cables… basically right in the middle of real life.
 They’re always in accident-prone zones.

-May be that’s why around 30% of products face at least one failure incident within the first two years.
+Maybe that’s why around 30% of products face at least one failure incident within the first two years.

 That’s exactly where accidental protection plans step in.
 They can start for as little as $25–$40 a year and cover almost every “worst-case” moment your console might face.